 The stop-start system is available as soon as the engine is started, the vehicle starts-off and the conditions as stated below in this section are fulfilled.

-Deactivate the stop-start system manually by pressing the eco button.
-The deactivation is indicated when the LED in the button extinguishes.
+Deactivate the stop-start system manually by pressing eco.
+Deactivation is indicated when the LED in the button extinguishes.

 Autostop

 If the vehicle is at a low speed or at a standstill, activate an Autostop as follows: